mcer12/Hugo-ESP8266/README.md

 ## UPDATES

+**RELEASE 1.4.1 bugfix (16/11/2019)**
+- Fixes an issue with input values not being saved in config portal

 **RELEASE 1.4 (3/11/2019)**
 - All sketches: Config AP name change
 - MQTT Sketch: Battery is now automatically registered in Home Assistant